kubernetes/website/docs/concepts/workloads/controllers/garbage-collection.md

 ### Addtional note on Deployments

-When using cascading deletes with deployments you *must* use _propagationPolicy: Foreground_ to delete not only the ReplicaSets created, but also their Pods.
+When using cascading deletes with Deployments you *must* use `propagationPolicy: Foreground` to delete not only the ReplicaSets created, but also their Pods.
 If this type of _propagationPolicy_ is not used, only the ReplicaSets will be deleted, and the Pods will be orphaned.
 See [kubeadm/#149](https://github.com/kubernetes/kubeadm/issues/149#issuecomment-284766613) for more information.